Anthonykung/Doorgy/README.md

 6. Place the Doorgy Exterial Frame on the other side overlapping the Doorgy Interial Frame
 7. Using the 1 Inch Doorgy Screws, screw the Interial Fram to the Exterial Frame (the hole is located on the Interial Frame)
 8. Using the 1/4 Inch Doorgy Screws, secure the circuit housing to the door (you will need to dril a 1/4 inch hole on the door)
+9. On the exterial side, push the Doorgy Door in place with the hook on the top facing inside, secure it with the 1/4 inch screw to the frame
+10. Attach the servo arm to the hook on top of the door, do not touch the servo arm on the left
+11. Plugin the Micro USB power cable or attach 4x AAA batteries (not included) to the battery pack
+12. Press the power up button and you are good to go!
+(Remember to tidy up the power cable so it doesn't get pulled out!)

 ### System Configuration

 1. Install the Doorgy app on your smartphone
-2. Open the Doorgy app and follow the guide to connect Doorgy to your phone
+2. Open the Doorgy app and follow the display to connect Doorgy to your phone using Bluetooth
+3. Follow the app display to setup WiFi connection
+4. Finish configuring Doorgy with the app
+5. Once configuration is complete, follow the display to restart Doorgy (this is only needed during initial system configuration)
+6. Enjoy your awesome new smart pet door!